isomorphic-git/isomorphic-git/website/versioned_docs/version-1.x/merge.md

   tree?: string; // The SHA-1 object id of the tree resulting from a merge commit }
 ```

-## Limitations

-Currently it does not support incomplete merges.
-That is, if there are merge conflicts it cannot solve
-with the built in diff3 algorithm it will not modify the working dir, and will throw a [`MergeNotSupportedError`](./errors.md#mergenotsupportedError) error.

 Currently it will fail if multiple candidate merge bases are found.
 (It doesn't yet implement the recursive merge strategy.)